 -- Pipeline Planned for 'Eaglebine' Producion in Madisonville Area

 Oklahoma City based Blueknight Energy Partners recently announced plans to construct a major oil pipeline project that would service Eagle Ford and Woodbine fields in Southeast Texas.
 The pipeline has a start up date in the second quarter of next year and would have an initial capacity to transport 100,000 barrels of oil per day from the growing production trend in the Madisonville Area to refineries in the Houston Area.
 The line would be 160 miles long and would have the potential to have its capacity expanded to 200,000 barrels per day.

 -- EPA Sets Timeline for Emissions Rulemaking

 The EPA recently announced plans to craft a proposed rule by this summer that would impose further air emission restrictions under the Clean Air Act.
 The goal would be to have a finalized rule in place by 2016.
 The target of the rulemaking is methane emissions and volatile organic compound releases from the oil and gas sector, such as releases from compressors, well completions, leaks, liquid unloading and pneumatic devices.
 The EPA reported that during 2012 about 30 percent of methane emissions came from the oil and gas industry.
-The EPA also pointed out that while methane emissions from the industry have declined 16 percent since 1990 it expects them to increase by 25 percent over the next 10 years due to the overall growth of the industry.
+The EPA also pointed out that while methane emissions from the industry have declined 16 percent since 199ent over the next 10 years due to the overall growth of the industry.
 The rulemaking will be designed to cut methane emissions from oil and gas industry sources by up to 45 percent by 2025.

 -- Commission to Pursue Rulemaking Regarding Metering Devices